Content templates

 Go to Content and select Templates to view the list of templates in your project.
 The list displays templates created in the dashboard or with the Content API.

-You can sort the list by name or date modified, filter by channel or keyword, and search by name, ID, or keyword.
+You can search by name, ID, or keyword.
 Templates without message content are labeled “Empty” and cannot be used until you add content.